5.12. Double Submit Protection¶

 - A default value (10) is specified as the maximum limit for the number of transaction tokens that can be stored in the NameSpace.

-is specified as the class annotation of Controller.- Transaction tokens of the same NameSpace have reached the maximum limit.
+- Transaction tokens of the same NameSpace have reached the maximum limit.

 5.12.2.3.5.
 Settings for using a transaction token check¶